Thanks for writing to CiaoMilano :-)

 As for fares, you're supposed to pay Euro 4 for the first five hours, Euro 0.6 for each additional hour up to twelve hours, and Euro 0.2 for each additional hour after the twelfth.

 .:.
-CiaoMilano was conceived and is edited by KIWI Milano.
-It is licensed under a Creative Commons Attribution-Share Alike 2.5 Italy License.
+CiaoMilano was conceived and is edited by KIWI Milano within a Foundation 6 framework.
+It's released under a Creative Commons Attribution-Share Alike 2.5 Italy License.

 .:.
 Icons by